 If the progression of the tear has become too severe for these medications to have any helpful effect, doctors may move on to prescribing medications aimed at blocking the brain’s ability to interpret pain signals.
 It should be noted that none of these medications will help to treat the actual cause of the pain, but simply alleviate the symptoms of the tear.

-Another popular treatment for pain related to the UCL are steroidal injections.
+Another popular treatment for pain related to the UCL is steroidal injections.
 Like over-the-counter medications, these treatments are aimed at reducing swelling and increasing blood flow within the elbow.

-Though conventional treatments are the most commonly recommended, they are not always the right choice given a patient’s lifestyle and their functional goals.
-Additionally, if these treatments simply fail to help a patient after they’ve already been performed, the patient will want to seek another route.
+Though conventional treatments are the most commonly recommended, they are not always the right choice given a patient’s lifestyle and functional goals.
+If these treatments simply fail to help a patient after they’ve already been performed, the patient will want to seek another route.

-Thankfully, there are a number of alternative treatments at the disposal for patients who fall into this category.
+Thankfully, there are some alternative treatments at the disposal for patients who fall into this category.
 One such treatment, regenerative therapy, is quickly making a name for itself due to its relatively easy application and noteworthy results.

-Unlike conventional treatments, regenerative therapies are focused on treating the cause of the pain, rather than the pain itself.
-As the name implies, regenerative therapies are treatments which attempt to restore damaged tissues.
-By using either platelet rich plasma or stem cells derived from a patient’s own tissues, CELLAXYS has been able to successfully treat over 30,000 patients with a variety of soft-tissue related disorders.
+Unlike conventional treatments, regenerative therapies or orthobiologic methods are focused on treating the cause of the pain rather than the pain itself.
+As the name implies, they are treatments that attempt to restore damaged tissues.